 Retro cameras can be defined in a number of ways.
 Our own Rod Lawton came up with a neat categorization system for retro cameras, which I'll borrow and tweak slightly for this guide.
 The eleven entries on this list have been split into two types:

-• Cheap and simple: these are cameras that look retro, but handle more like modern digital mirrorless cameras in terms of their controls.
-This is the most affordable way to get the retro look, but you don't get the retro feel.
+Cheap and simple: these are cameras that look retro, but handle more like modern digital mirrorless cameras in terms of their controls.
+This is the most affordable way you can get the retro look, though you don't quite get that retro feel.

 Best retro cameras: Cheap and simple